What Should I Do if I Put the Wrong Fuel in My Car?

 5 min read

-Because diesel has a wider nozzle which is harder to fit into a petrol car, 95% of misfuelling happens when petrol is put into a diesel car.
-That’s what we’re going to focus on in this article.
+Because diesel has a wider nozzle that's harder to fit into a petrol car, 95% of misfuelling happens when petrol is put into a diesel car.
+That’s what we’re going to focus on in this guide.

 How far can you drive with petrol in a diesel car?